Brick and Stonemasons and Asbestos Exposure

 Although stonemasons and bricklayers use different skills, they do similar work.
 Both create structures using bricks or stones held together with mortar — a cement paste that historically contained asbestos.

 Bricklaying and masonry workers are considered moderate risks for illnesses caused by asbestos exposure.

-Workers became exposed to airborne asbestos particles in these ways:
+Brick and stonemasons were exposed to airborne asbestos fibers in the following ways:

-- Adding dry cement powder to concrete mixes.
-Asbestos particles detached from the cement powder in dust clouds.
+- When dry cement powder was added to concrete mixes, asbestos particles in the cement powder formed hazardous dust clouds.

-- Demolishing old masonry and brick structures containing asbestos.
-Old mortar turns very dry and crumbly causing asbestos materials to be friable, a term meaning crumbling into fine powder.
+- Demolishing old masonry and brick structures released asbestos into the air.
+Old mortar is very dry and brittle, allowing asbestos materials to crumble into a fine powder.

 - Masons and bricklayers were often exposed to other building materials on construction sites.
 The tradesmen worked on sites for long periods while other asbestos-contaminated materials were being installed.